dlemon/mongoose-gridstore/README.md

 or add it to your `package.json`.

+## Status
+This package contains the interface description only.
+Implementation is ready May 25th.

 ## Usage
-This module is a mongoose plugin that decorates your schema with attachments
+This module is a mongoose plugin that decorates your schema with attachments.

 ### Schema decoration
 ```javascript